iAmKankan/Mathematics/LinearAlgebra/matrix.md

 * Special Matrices
 * Matrix Decompositions

-## Why we need Matrix Decomposition?
+## Why we need Matrix Decomposition also known as Matrix Factorization?
+So if you pre _multiply one vector by a matrix_ you get another _vector_.

 ### Trace of a Matrix